 Cold season is also the season of mushrooms (Photo: Getty).

-In mice tests, the use of white button mushroom extract significantly slowed tumor growth and prolonged the survival of the samples.
+In mouse tests, the use of white button mushroom extract significantly slowed tumor growth, prolonging the survival time of the test samples.

 In addition, white button mushrooms also stimulate the immune system by increasing the activity of T cells - the type of cells responsible for destroying cancer - and reducing the number of MDSC cells in the body.

-In a phase 2 clinical trial, scientists followed eight men with prostate cancer for three months after taking a supplement made from white button mushrooms.
+In a phase 2 clinical trial, scientists followed eight men with prostate cancer for three months after taking a white button mushroom supplement.

 "Food as medicine" - a new direction in medicine

-The study of white button mushrooms is part of the City of Hope's "food as medicine" program.
-This is a new medical trend that focuses on using natural foods with pharmacological effects to support the treatment of diseases.
+The research on white button mushrooms is part of the City of Hope's "food as medicine" program, a new medical trend that focuses on using natural foods with pharmacological effects to support disease treatment.

 “We are demonstrating that plant-derived substances can effectively support the treatment and prevention of cancer, especially when combined with conventional treatments.

-Hopefully, in the future, using food as part of a cancer treatment regimen will become an evidence-based medical standard," said Professor Shiuan Chen, who led the study.
+Hopefully, in the future, using food as part of cancer treatment regimens will become an evidence-based medical standard,” said Professor Shiuan Chen, who led the study.

 Warning: Do not use dietary supplements without permission.

-Although research on white button mushrooms is promising, experts warn patients not to arbitrarily use supplements of unknown origin.
+Although research on white button mushrooms is promising, experts warn patients against using supplements of unknown origin on their own.

-"Currently, white button mushroom extract products are not approved by the FDA.
-Although initial research shows positive results, we still need more time to fully evaluate the safety and efficacy," emphasized Dr. Xiaoqiang Wang, co-author of the study.
+"Currently, white button mushroom extract products are not FDA approved.
+Although the initial research shows positive results, we still need more time to fully evaluate the safety and efficacy," emphasized Dr. Xiaoqiang Wang, co-author of the study.

 White button mushrooms not only provide a new direction in supporting cancer treatment, but also strengthen the belief in the "food as medicine" trend in modern medicine.